Asmi1108/Heavenly_Bites/README.md

 ## ⚠️ Known Issues:
-Mobile Navbar: The navbar is not yet optimized for mobile view.
+-Mobile Navbar: The navbar is not yet optimized for mobile view.
-Online Ordering: This feature is not currently available.
+-Online Ordering: This feature is not currently available.

-🎯 Future Plans:
+## 🎯 Future Plans:
-Improve mobile responsiveness by adding a proper navbar.
+-Improve mobile responsiveness by adding a proper navbar.
-Add product filtering system to browse through categories.
+-Add product filtering system to browse through categories.
-Add a blog section for recipes and baking tips.
+-Add a blog section for recipes and baking tips.